PreciselyData/cloudnative-geocoding/kubernetes/cluster/gke/README.md

 # Google GKE Cluster Setup Guide

-Google Kubernetes Engine (GKE) is Google's secured and managed Kubernetes service with four-way autoscaling and multi-cluster support.
-This readme provides the steps to create a GKE cluster to deploy the Geocoding application built with Spectrum Operational Addressing SDK.
+[Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) is Google's secured and managed Kubernetes service with four-way autoscaling and multi-cluster support.
+This readme provides the steps to create a GKE cluster to deploy the Geocoding application built with *Spectrum Operational Addressing SDK*.

 ## Prerequisites
 The Geocoding sample on Google GKE requires access to [Cloud Storage buckets](https://cloud.google.com/storage/docs/creating-buckets) and [Google Container Registry (GCR)](https://cloud.google.com/container-registry).
 Google Cloud Storage (GS) is used to store the reference datasets, and the GCR repository contains the Geocoding application's Docker image which is used for the deployment.

-To run the Geocoding application on GKE requires permissions on these Google Cloud resources along with some others listed below.
+Running the Geocoding application on GKE requires permissions on these Google Cloud resources along with some others listed below.

 ### GCP IAM Permissions
 To deploy the Geocoding application on a GKE cluster, make sure you have the following IAM roles and permissions: